Rezatron/Recipe-Nutrient/README.md

 - **Home Page:** Upon accessing the application, users are prompted to fill out a form with their sex, age, and weight.
 This information is used to determine the user's RNI group.

-- **Recipe Search:** Users can enter ingredients and optional filters such as meal type, diet label, health label, and glycemic index to search for recipes.
+- **Recipe Search:** Users can enter ingredients and optional filters such as meal type, diet label and health label index to search for recipes.

 - **Recipe Results:** After submitting the search criteria, recipes are displayed based on the least amount of missing ingredients.
 Each recipe includes nutritional information and a comparison to the user's RNI group, including the percentage of the RNI fulfilled for protein.